mleoking/PhET/simulations-flash/README.txt

 contrib :
     Third party libraries that are used in Flash simulations

-ide:
-    Files that are useful for configuring various IDEs (Integrated Development Environments), such as Eclipse and IntelliJ IDEA.

 simulations:
     Source code and related resources for the Flash-based simulations.